-Some would say start with the easier language.
+To answer the question “Should I learn Spanish or Portuguese first”, some would say start with the easier language.
 But I’m never one to walk through a gate if there’s a fence there to be scaled.
 The insecure striver in me says “prove yourself first with the real business”.

 I don’t want to scare you off, though.
 That fence, remember, is still not too high.
 Portuguese, like Spanish, is in the “easiest” category in the United States’ Department of State Foreign Service Institute scale of difficulty.

 10. Just to be different….and to cock a cheeky snoop in the Basque Country and Catalunya!…..

 It beats being just another of those awful travellers who regales Lusophones with ropy Spanish and hopes for the best.
 Does such crass behaviour really beat just speaking louder in English?

-As a Basque learner, like any other minoritised language learner, sometimes has to make an extra effort to get exposure.
+As a Basque learner, like any other minoritised language learners, I sometimes have to make an extra effort to get exposure to my target language.
 Speaking the big, bad “imperial” language 😉 is hardly going to help.
 It’s a problem I don’t have.
 I don’t speak Castilian.
 End of.
 You don’t speak Basque, you, Mr Spaniard, despite twenty years residence in Donostia?
 You wanna say something?
 How’s about this: I regale you with my ropy Portuguese or….I speak to you louder in English.
 The choice is yours. ¿Vale? 😉

 No, I don’t say you have to buy into my views in the minoritised language sphere 🙂 but I do say get clear on your own reasons for your choice of language….it will help you keep going on the road ahead.
 So, it’s Portuguese for me.
 At least first of all.

-Whisper it quietly, but I do feel some of the allure of Spanish.
-It’s just that it will simply have to wait.
+Whisper it quietly, but I do feel some of the allure of Spanish 🙂 It’s just that it will simply have to wait.